Formal Controller Synthesis for Markov Jump Linear Systems with Uncertain Dynamics: Foundations and Problem Statement

-where $u(k) \in \mathcal{U} \subseteq \mathbb{R}^m$ is the constrained control input to the continuous dynamics, and $l(k) \in \mathcal{L}$ is the discrete action.
-The continuous dynamics are affected by some process noise $w_{r(k)}(k) \in \Delta_{r(k)}$, which may follow an entirely unknown distribution.
-Note that the noise $w_{r(k)}(k)$ vector can vary across the discrete modes of the overall jump model.
-Important for our setting, the inputs $u(k)$ and $l(k)$ are \emph{jointly determined} by a feedback controller $\Omega$ of the following form: \begin{definition} A (time-varying) feedback \emph{controller} $\Omega \colon \mathcal{X} \times \mathcal{N} \times \mathbb{N} \to \mathcal{U} \times \mathcal{L}$ for the Markov jump linear system is a function that maps a continuous state $x(k) \in \mathcal{X}$, a discrete mode $r(k) \in \mathcal{N}$, and a time step $k \in \mathbb{N}$ to a continuous control input $u(k) \in \mathcal{U}$ and a discrete mode action $ l(k) \in \mathcal{L}$. \end{definition} \begin{example} Consider a temperature regulation problem, similar to that in \cite{abateProbabilisticReachabilitySafety2008}.
-We have two portable heaters, namely a fan heater and a radiator, to heat two rooms of a building.
-We define two modes $\mathcal{N}=\{1,2\}$, relating to the fan heater being in room 1 or 2 respectively (and the radiator in the other room): swapping the heaters between rooms is modelled by an MDP, where we account for some probability that this mode switching action fails.
-The state $x \in \mathbb{R}^n$ models both room temperatures, and the power of both heaters can be adjusted in the range $u \in [0,1]$ (being fully on and off).
-The room temperature dynamics can be naturally modelled using an MJLS. \end{example}
+where $u(k) \in \mathcal{U} \subseteq \mathbb{R}^m$ is the control input to the continuous dynamics, and $b(k)\in \mathcal{B}$ is the discrete (MDP) switching action.
+Note, for each mode $z \in \mathcal{Z}$, the corresponding continuous dynamics are affected by an additive stochastic process noise $w_{z}$, with a (potentially) unknown distribution.
+The distribution of the noise $w_z$ is not required to be the same across different modes, but $\{w_z(k)\}_{k \in \mathbb{N}}$ must be an i.i.d. stochastic process having density with respect to the Lebesgue measure, and independent across modes.
+Importantly for our setting, the input $u$ and switch $b$ are \emph{jointly determined} by a feedback controller (namely, a policy for the MJLS) of the following form. \begin{definition} A time-dependent feedback \emph{controller} $F \colon \mathcal{X} \times \mathcal{Z} \times \mathbb{N} \to \mathcal{U} \times \mathcal{B}$ is a function that maps a continuous state $x \in \mathcal{X}$, discrete mode $z \in \mathcal{Z}$, and time step $k \in \mathbb{N}$, to a continuous control input $u \in \mathcal{U}$ and discrete switch $ b \in \mathcal{B}$. \end{definition} \begin{example} Consider a temperature regulation problem inspired by~\cite{abateProbabilisticReachabilitySafety2008}, in which a portable fan heater and a portable radiator are used to heat a two-room building.
+We define two modes $\mathcal{Z}=\{1,2\}$, relating to the fan heater being in room 1 or 2 respectively (and the radiator in the other room).
+Swapping the heat sources between rooms is modelled by an MDP with actions $\mathcal{B}=\{0,1\}$, relating to leaving or switching the heaters.
+Each of these mode-switching actions fails with some probability.
+This problem is naturally modelled as an MJLS with the matrices

+where the state $x = [T_1, T_2]^\top \in \mathbb{R}^2$ models the room temperatures, and the power of both heaters can be adjusted within the range $u \in [0,1]^2$ (the extrema denoting being fully on and off).
+In \cref{sec:results}, we perform a numerical experiment with this MJLS.